Supersonic-Sites/Condesa/content/repair.md

         aos: fade-up
         cta_link: "#start"
         cta_select: false
-        img_alt: The magic of professional cleaning
+        img_alt: Don't underestimate an old piece.
+Sometimes it just needs some TLC and the magic of a professional cleaning
         cta: Let's Start
         desc: The magic of professional cleaning
         aos_select: true